584F525F/584F525F.github.io/docs/Knowledge_Base/Coding_&_Scripting/Github_Git.md

     #push all updates to your branch, master, main, etc..
     git push origin <branch>

-    #git add a new file to repo, you will need to cmmint and push afterwards
+    #git add a new file to repo, you will need to commit and push afterwards
     git add "XX"

-    #remove a file from repo, you will need to cmmint and push afterwards
+    #remove a file from repo, you will need to commit and push afterwards
     git rem "XX"

     #configuring the remote repo, this way you can call origin instead of the full repo link